sp80808/recording-studio-tycoon/docs/activeContext.md

 ## Next Steps

+1. Consolidate the three `ChartsPanel` implementations (`ChartsPanel.tsx`, `ChartsPanel_enhanced.tsx`, and `ChartsPanel_backup.tsx`) into a single, optimized `ChartsPanel.tsx` file.
-1. Implement the basic charts system, including chart generation and updating.
+2. Implement the basic charts system, including chart generation and updating.
-2. Create an artist database with dynamic availability.
+3. Create an artist database with dynamic availability.
-3. Develop a communication system foundation for artist contact.
+4. Develop a communication system foundation for artist contact.
-4. Implement a basic project matching algorithm and response time simulation.
+5. Implement a basic project matching algorithm and response time simulation.
-5. Plan and implement the track release, promotion, review, and hype system.
+6. Plan and implement the track release, promotion, review, and hype system.

 ## Active Decisions and Considerations